Karine A. Gibbs: Career and research

+Gibbs was appointed as associate professor at the University of California, Berkeley, in 2021.

 Cellular self versus non-self recognition

 In 2013, Gibbs and her colleagues at Harvard were the first to sequence the complete genome of Proteus mirabilis strain BB2000, which is the model system for biological dissection of self-recognition.
 Gibbs and her colleagues then began to explore the biological mechanisms of self-recognition in P. mirabilis.
 She found that IdsD and IdsE, two proteins expressed from genes in the Ids operon, seem to encode determinant of strain-specific identity for P. mirabilis and drive sociality within strains of the bacterium.
 Gibbs and her team later found that IdsD and IdsE proteins derive from different cells within the same strain to mediate communication between cells of the same strain and indicate kinship.

 With her expertise in studying P. mirabilis, Gibbs has also guided colleagues in her field by publishing methods on how to use this bacterium to analyze the mechanisms underlying swarm expansion, boundary formation, and territorial exclusion.